 It’s true ‘off’ things often smell bad which is how the decomposition process works and how nature helps to bring in the tough bacteria to break the decomposing matter down.

-Fertiliser does not have to stink to high heaven to be effective, though.
+Fertiliser does not have smell bad to be effective, though.

 When we make Bio-Fertiliser we add a Starter Culture of beneficial microorganisms made up of millions of friendly bacteria.
 Basically, what they do is eat up the microbes that are responsible for the unpleasant smells.
 Because the beneficial microorganisms populate so fast, they take over the decomposition process, speeding up the breakdown of organic material and subsequently, minimise the rotten smells.